mandar-k/mandar-k.github.io/README.md

-This repo contains source code for the blog
+This repo contains source for the blog.